Cajun cuisine: Family

-The traditional Cajun outdoor food event hosted by a farmer in the rural areas of the Acadiana.
+The traditional Cajun outdoor food event is hosted by a farmer in the rural areas of Acadiana.
 Family and friends of the farmer gather to socialize, play games, dance, drink, and have a copious meal consisting of hog and other dishes.
 Men have the task of slaughtering a hog, cutting it into usable parts, and cooking the main pork dishes while women have the task of making boudin.

 Similar to a family boucherie, the cochon de lait is a food event that revolves around pork but does not need to be hosted by a farmer.
 Traditionally, a suckling pig was purchased for the event, but in modern cochon de laits, adult pigs are used.

 Unlike the family boucherie, a hog is not butchered by the hosts and there are generally not as many guests or activities.
 The host and male guests have the task of roasting the pig (see pig roast) while female guests bring side dishes.

 Rural Mardi Gras

 The traditional Cajun Mardi Gras (see: Courir de Mardi Gras) is a Mardi Gras celebration in rural Cajun Parishes.
 The tradition originated in the 18th century with the Cajuns of Louisiana, but it was abandoned in the early 20th century because of unwelcome violence associated with the event.
 In the early 1950s the tradition was revived in Mamou in Evangeline Parish.

 The event revolves around male maskers on horseback who ride into the countryside to collect food ingredients for the party later on.
 They entertain householders with Cajun music, dancing, and festive antics in return for the ingredients.
-The preferred ingredient is a live chicken in which the householder throws the chicken to allow the maskers to chase it down (symbolizing a hunt), but other ingredients include rice, sausage, vegetables, or frozen chicken.
+The preferred ingredient is fresh chicken: the householder throws a live chicken to the maskers, allowing them to chase it down (symbolizing a hunt); other ingredients include rice, sausage, vegetables, or a frozen chicken if a live one is not available.

 Unlike other Cajun events, men take no part in cooking the main course for the party, and women prepare the chicken and ingredients for the gumbo.
 Once the festivities begin, the Cajun community members eat and dance to Cajun music until midnight after which is the beginning of Lent.